 Activities Sports & Athletics What Are the Differences Among NCAA Divisions I, II, and III?
-Division I has the most intense competition, Division III the least Share PINTEREST Email Print Ronald Martinez / Getty Images Activities Baseball Basketball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Cricket Extreme Sports Football Golf Gymnastics Ice Hockey Martial Arts Professional Wrestling Skateboarding Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Jackie Burrell Writer and editor UC Berkeley Jackie Burrell is a former education and parenting reporter, experienced in issues around parenting young adults as a mother of four. our editorial process LinkedIn LinkedIn Jackie Burrell Updated January 02, 2019 Colleges that belong to the National Collegiate Athletic Association, designate themselves as Division I, II, or III, according to NCAA guidelines that set standards for such variables as the number of teams, team sizes, game calendars, and financial support.
+Division I has the most intense competition, Division III the least Share PINTEREST Email Print Ronald Martinez / Getty Images Activities Baseball Basketball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Cricket Extreme Sports Football Golf Gymnastics Ice Hockey Martial Arts Professional Wrestling Skateboarding Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Jackie Burrell Writer, Editor University of California, Berkeley Jackie Burrell is a former education and parenting reporter, experienced in issues around parenting young adults as a mother of four. our editorial process LinkedIn LinkedIn Jackie Burrell Updated January 02, 2019 Colleges that belong to the National Collegiate Athletic Association, designate themselves as Division I, II, or III, according to NCAA guidelines that set standards for such variables as the number of teams, team sizes, game calendars, and financial support.
 Within the world of college sports, Division I is the most intense and Division III the least.
 Students who enjoy sports but don't qualify or want to play at a highly competitive level can still compete at Division I schools by joining a club and intramural sports.
 Such options are excellent ways to meet other students and get involved in campus life.
 NCAA Division I Division I is the highest level of intercollegiate athletics overseen by the NCAA in the U.S. Division I schools comprise the major athletic powers in the college ranks and have larger budgets, more advanced facilities, and more athletic scholarships than Divisions II and III or smaller schools, even those that are competitive in athletics.
 Student-athletes and the NCAA have debated whether they should be paid.
 The students argue that the many hours devoted to their sport, along with the money they helped to bring in, justify payment.
 The 231 Division I schools with data available generated $9.15 billion in revenue during the 2015 fiscal year.
 The NCAA has repeatedly turned down student-athletes' request for payment but approved unlimited free meals and snacks.
 Coaching jobs for Division I teams are few and far between and, for the best programs, extremely well compensated.
 Nick Saban, the legendary football coach at the University of Alabama, earned $11.1 million in 2017.
 Even relatively less legendary Fresno State coach Jeff Tedford earned $1.58 million that year.
 Division I Schools' Statistics As of 2018, nearly 350 schools were classified as Division 1, representing 49 of the 50 states.
 Sports played at Division I schools include hockey, basketball, baseball, and football.
 These schools include Boston University, UCLA, Duke University, University of Georgia, and the University of Nebraska-Lincoln.
-Division I schools: Offer at least 14 sports: seven for men and seven for women, or six for men and eight for womenOffer at least two team sports for men and two for womenCan guarantee an audience of a specific size for football and basketballProvide some athletic scholarships.
+Division I schools: Offer at least 14 sports: seven for men and seven for women, or six for men and eight for women Offer at least two team sports for men and two for women Can guarantee an audience of a specific size for football and basketball Provide some athletic scholarships.
 Division I schools have to meet minimum financial aid awards for their athletics program, but there is a cap on financial aid awards for each sport.
-Have enough games to fit each sport's requirementsRequire students to maintain a certain GPA and take at least 16 core courses for eligibility NCAA Division II As of 2018, there are more than 300 schools classified as Division II.
+Have enough games to fit each sport's requirements Require students to maintain a certain GPA and take at least 16 core courses for eligibility NCAA Division II As of 2018, there are more than 300 schools classified as Division II.
 Sports in which Division II schools compete include fencing, golf, tennis, and water polo in addition to football, baseball, and basketball.
 Division II schools include the University of Charleston, University of New Haven, St. Cloud State University in Minnesota, Truman State University in Missouri, and Kentucky State University.
 Their student-athletes might be just as skilled and competitive and those in Division I, but schools in Division II have fewer financial resources to devote to their athletics programs.
 Division II offers partial scholarships for financial aid.
 Students can cover their tuition through a mixture of athletics scholarships, need-based grants, academic aid, and employment.
 Division II is the only one that holds National Championships Festivals, Olympic-type events in which national championship competitions in several sports are held at one site over a period of days.
-Division II schools: Have a minimum of 10 sportsOffer five each for men and women or four men's and six women's plus two team sports eachHave enough games to fit each sport's requirementsRequire students to maintain a 2.0 GPA and take at least 16 core courses to be eligible NCAA Division III Division III schools don't offer scholarships or financial aid to athletes for athletic participation, though athletes are still eligible for scholarships offered to any students who apply.
+Division II schools: Have a minimum of 10 sports Offer five each for men and women or four men's and six women's plus two team sports each Have enough games to fit each sport's requirements Require students to maintain a 2.0 GPA and take at least 16 core courses to be eligible NCAA Division III Division III schools don't offer scholarships or financial aid to athletes for athletic participation, though athletes are still eligible for scholarships offered to any students who apply.
 Division III schools have at least five men's and five women's sports, including at least two team sports for each.
 There are 451 colleges in Division III as of 2018.
 Schools in Division III include Skidmore College, Washington University at St. Louis, Tufts University, and California Institute of Technology (CalTech), and Pomona College.